NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 ### Vertical Data Splits
 In vertical federated learning, sites share overlapping data samples (rows), but contain different features (columns).
 In order to achieve this, we split the HIGGS dataset both horizontally and vertically.
 As a result, each site has an overlapping subset of the rows and a  subset of the 29 columns.
+Since the first column of HIGGS is the class label, we give site-1 the label column for simplicity's sake.

 <img src="./figs/vertical_fl.png" alt="vertical fl diagram" width="500"/>